ArvindHarinder1/PrivatePreviewDocs/1ECMATutorial.md

 ### Add additional users to your application
-Assign additional users and groups to your application - https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/assign-user-or-group-access-portal
+Assign additional users and groups to your [application](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/assign-user-or-group-access-portal
+).

 ### Turn provisioning on
 Click start to enable provisioning.
 The service will then synchronize all users and groups in scope.

 ## Step 5.
 Monitor your deployment
 1. Use the [provisioning logs](../reports-monitoring/concept-provisioning-logs.md) to determine which users have been provisioned successfully or unsuccessfully.
-1. [Enable logging on the ECMA host](https://github.com/ArvindHarinder1/PrivatePreviewDocs/blob/main/Monitoring.md) for detailed diagnostics on-premises.
-1. Build customd alerts, dashboards, and queries using the [Azure Monitor integration](https://docs.microsoft.com/azure/active-directory/app-provisioning/application-provisioning-log-analytics).
+1. Build custom alerts, dashboards, and queries using the [Azure Monitor integration](https://docs.microsoft.com/azure/active-directory/app-provisioning/application-provisioning-log-analytics).
 1. If the provisioning configuration seems to be in an unhealthy state, the application will go into quarantine.
 Learn more about quarantine states [here](https://docs.microsoft.com/en-us/azure/active-directory/app-provisioning/application-provisioning-quarantine-status).